Server Usage Guide

 .

-You can send complex messages with multiple components:
+You can send complex messages with multiple components:- Start with

 {"role": "user", "start": true}